manalonghenry/Bookly/README.md

 * ```/works/{id}/ratings.json``` -- average rating

 ## 🔄 Future Updates

-### ⏳ Loading Indicators
-Add visual loading spinners or progress indicators when:
-* Fetching books from the API
-* Loading book details and ratings
-* Applying filters or refreshing the book stack

 ### 📖 Book Detail View
 Make each book on the Discover screen tappable to: